krevanth/ZAP/README.md

 Most of ZAP's test code is Copyright (C) 2016-2024 Revanth Kamaraj \<<revanth91kamaraj@gmail.com>\> except for the cases noted below:

+Thanks to [ElectronAsh](https://github.com/electronash/sim_3do) for working on a 3DO video game project based around the ZAP core and helping me debug several issues.

 Thanks to [Erez Binyamin](https://github.com/ErezBinyamin) for adding Docker infrastructure support.

 The testbench UART core in `src/testbench/uart.v` is based on the [UART-16550 core](https://github.com/freecores/uart16550) project.